dapatel4092/Devlepor-language-quiz-ch.4-/README.md

 # future devleopments :
 ### some things that can be improved upon is having the choices be buttons instead of bullet points, as well as making sure the clear button and go back button work how they should as well as improving the UI for a more polished and user friendly feel
 # Resources used:
-#### had initial help from a tutor as well some youtube videos on timer functions and review on css components
+#### had initial help from a tutor as well some youtube tutorial videos on timer functions for quizzes and review on some css components
+# Deployed link: